kevinfrei/snes-jog/README.md

   - Depending on the device, you make need separate 'flashing' software.
     - Getting Arduino Studio and firmware flashing up & going is beyond the scope of these instructions
-    - TODO: Link to directions for all.
-I've got multiple of each...

 - Tools